OpenCyphal-Garage/ocvsmd/docs/ipc_design.md

 The `RouteChannelMsg` routing type is used to deliver custom user messages via the established connection.
 Normally, there is only one socket connection per client process.
-So, the very same connection is used to send multiple messages back and forth, so communication is not limited to a single request/response.
+So, the very same connection is used to send multiple messages back and forth, and communication is not limited to a single request/response.
 Moreover, several IPC client/service pairs are communicating over the same connection.

 To distinguish between different clients, and properly route and de/multiplex user messages,